 How is my wheelchair accessible home

 My apartment is part of the Athlete’s Village, built for the Commonwealth Games in 2014.
 A number of the homes had to be built to fully accessible standards as paralympians were to be staying in them!
 Fantastically, the buildings were then converted into residential homes – and I was lucky enough to get a property just perfect for me.
 There is unfortunately no wet room for me to enjoy, but I have a large parking space directly outside, landscaped greenery and a smooth path that leads to my step free doorway, a large bathroom, lowered kitchen AND a ramped patio for my back garden!
 It proved a true struggle to find somewhere just right for me, much like it took Goldilocks a few mouthfuls of porridge to naughtily find the right one, but it was absolutely worth the wait.

-If you are looking for a home, to rent or buy, that suits you and any additional needs you may have, it’s worth looking at this article from Leonard Cheshire Disability that lists hints and tips for a disabled friendly home, be that wheelchair accessible or otherwise, and also makes readers truly realise that large bathrooms and lowered kitchens aren’t a luxury, they are a right for those who need them to be able to carry out ordinary, everyday chores and tasks.
+If you are looking for a home, to rent or buy, that suits you and any additional needs you may have, it’s worth looking online for lists hints and tips for a disabled friendly home, be that wheelchair accessible or otherwise.
+Some article even make readers truly realise that large bathrooms and lowered kitchens aren’t a luxury, they are a right for those who need them to be able to carry out ordinary, everyday chores and tasks.

 Lifetime Homes have also created a design createria for adapted, accessible and flexible homes that suit everyone, included those who have disabilities that may change or worsen.
 These homes are particularly great as the way they are designed and built ensures that any changes that need to be made will be able to be done at the lowest possible price – making a disability or a changing condition less of a financial worry, too.